Fleur from C -et- C

 What are you reading at the moment?

-I just started The Creative Act by Rick Rubin ~ I was hearing about everywhere until I finally got the message and ordered myself a copy the other week.
+I just started The Creative Act by Rick Rubin ~ I kept hearing about everywhere until I finally got the message and ordered myself a copy the other week.

 Do you have any tips you'd like to share with other artists?

-Find our curated collection of beaded jewellery here and belts here.
+Find our C -et- C beaded jewellery here and belts here.